Hard vs. Soft Luggage

 Many travelers grapple with choosing the right suitcase for their needs.
 With so many soft-sided options on the market, you might think a ripstop nylon or cordura satchel is the way to go.
 But hard-sided luggage has come a long way since the days of oversized and cumbersome metal-framed heavyweights.

-The experts at ROAM luggage have a combined 100 years of experience in the travel industry.
+At Roam luggage we have a combined 100 years of experience in the travel industry.
 If we've learned one thing, it's that choosing the right suitcase can make all the difference between a worry-free trip and an exhausting one.
 Here is our take on the hard versus soft luggage debate.

 The Soft Sell